Darna (2022 TV series): Finale reception

-Mars Ravelo's Darna concluded its 26-week run last February 10, 2023 successfully and received rave reactions from the viewers.
-The finale episode became the No. 2 trending topic on Twitter Philippines with over 30,000 tweets.
-The series' finale episode also peaked at a combined 245,059 live viewers, becoming the most watched series of its timeslot online.
+Mars Ravelo's Darna concluded its 26-week run on February 10, 2023.
+It became the No. 2 trending topic on Twitter Philippines with over 30,000 tweets.
+The series' finale episode also peaked at a combined 245,059 live concurrent viewership on Kapamilya Online Live, becoming the most watched series of its timeslot online.
 As a tribute, the fans of Jane de Leon and Janella Salvador initiated their third effort for a digital billboard displayed at Times Square in New York City.